jobusser/mapping-scientific-research/README.md

 The project investigates methods of analysing and summarising the trends in South African research.

 The project was unfortunately not extended for further research; I entered the working world.
-The project is property to [Stellenbosch University](https://www.sun.ac.za/english); hence the extent to what I can share with a good conscious is the report you find in this repository.
+The project is property to [Stellenbosch University](https://www.sun.ac.za/english).
 I am rather proud of the results, even with some shortcomings that can be found in any researcher's first attempt.

 I would appreciate anyone who takes the time to read the attached academic paper.